 “It’s like a scrapbook of rides that we like,” he said.

-Use of the downloadable GPS routes requires a basic Ride with GPS membership, which costs $6 each month.
+Use of the downloadable GPS routes requires a basic Ride with GPS membership, which is $6/month.
 The account allows users to take their digital maps with them with their handlebar-mounted GPS devices or with GPS-equipped smart phones.

 “This way, people only have the opportunity to ride really good stuff.”